 Skin allergies are caused when your immune system reacts to a foreign substance or allergen.
 When your body does not recognize what it was exposed to, it releases antibodies to fight it off, which can result in allergy symptoms that range from mild to severe, including:

 Skin allergies can be difficult to prevent without knowing the cause of irritation.
 Dermal allergy patch testing is a diagnostic procedure performed by a dermatologist that can uncover the cause of the allergy.

 It is effective for both children and adults.
-Patch testing is a popular method of allergy diagnosis because of it non-invasive application and accuracy in identifying the exact cause of an allergic reaction.
+Allergy patch testing is a popular method of allergy diagnosis because of its non-invasive application and accuracy in identifying the exact cause of an allergic reaction.

 How does patch testing work?